maximilianh/cellBrowser/docs/dataDesc.rst

 - ``paper_url``: URL to any website with the fulltext
 - ``other_url``: URL to a website that describes the dataset

-The following tags contain accession IDs and will be translated to links:
+The following tags contain accession IDs and will be translated to links (remember that in addition to a string, they can also be a list of strings, in the usual JSON format e.g. ['123', '234']):

 - ``pmid``: Pubmed ID of the publication (CIRM TagsV5)
 - ``geo_series``: NCBI GEO series ID (CIRM TagsV5)